joseph-flinn/site/frontend/posts/retro-accountability-hierarchical-systems.md

 fundamental responsibilities.
 There is only one type of individual in a hierarchical system that has a fundamental responsibility given to them by the system itself.
 That individual is a leader.

-Hierarchical social systems grants power and unequal benefits to leaders in exchange for them to risking themselves for the good of the system.
-The social system expects the leader to be the first to dive into the unknown, to blaze the trail and the put themselves in harm's way if required.
+Hierarchical social systems grant power and unequal benefits to leaders in exchange for them to risk themselves for the good of the system.
+The social system expects the leader to be the first to dive into the unknown, to blaze the trail and to put themselves in harm's way if required.
 The leader's role in a system is to put the sustainability and perpetuity of the system ahead of their own gain.
 The only effective role of accountability in a system is to hold a leader accountable when they shirk their fundamental responsibility as a leader by using the power the social system